Dissipation driven dynamical topological phase transitions in two-dimensional superconductors: Supplemental Material

-To discuss our derivation of the spin-Hall conductance $\sigma (t)$, we refer to Fig.1{\bf b)} of the main text, where we plot $\Delta_{x^2-y^2}(t)$ and $\Delta_{xy}(t)$ for $g=0.2$.
-From the figure, we note that the time evolution of $\Delta_{\bf k}(t)$ can be regarded as made out of two regions ($0\leq t<t_*$ and $t_*<t$), in which both $\Delta_{x^2-y^2}$ and $\Delta_{xy}$ are constant, separated by a sudden quench in the superconducting gaps at $t=t_*$.
+To discuss our derivation of the spin-Hall conductance $\sigma (t)$, we refer to Fig.\ref{phdiag}{\bf b)}, where we plot $\Delta_{x^2-y^2}(t)$ and $\Delta_{xy}(t)$ for $g=0.2$.
+From the figure, we note that the time evolution of $\Delta_{\bf k}(t)$ can be regarded as made out of two regions ($0\leq t<t_*$ and $t_*<t$), in which both $\Delta_{x^2-y^2}$ and $\Delta_{xy}$ are constant, separated by a sudden change in the superconducting gaps at $t=t_*$.
 Therefore, we conclude that, at least for $g=0.2$, our approach explicitly realizes, in the case of a two-dimensional superconductor, the protocol outlined in Refs.\cite{Cardano2017,Derrico2020}, in a chiral quantum walk of twisted photons.
-In this specific case, assuming that the parametric quench in $H_{\rm MF}$ takes place at $t=t_*$, we describe the time evolution of our system by means of the time-dependent MF Hamiltonian $H_{\rm MF} (t)$, given by
+In this specific case, taking into account the sudden change in the parameters of $H_{\rm MF}$ that takes place at $t=t_*$, we describe the time evolution of our system by means of the time-dependent MF Hamiltonian $\hat{H}_{\rm MF} (t)$, given by

-\beq H_{\rm MF} (t) = \sum_{\bf k} [c_{{\bf k},\uparrow}^\dagger,c_{{\bf k},\downarrow}] \left[ \right]\left[ \right] \:, \eneq
+\beq \hat{H}_{\rm MF} (t) = \sum_{\bf k} [c_{{\bf k},\uparrow}^\dagger,c_{ {\bf - k},\downarrow}] \left[ \right]\left[ \right] \:, \eneq